 - I have an appreciation of the drama and mystery of the world.

-- I would be horrified if people thought I was ordinary or boring.
+- I would be horrified if people I care about thought I was ordinary or boring.

 We each feel that we must show up in a certain way in the world in order to deserve love.